Devashish-Sonawane/Big-Foot/README.md

 ```
 2. After that it is crucial to make sure that the files from the git are in the working derectory.

-3. Requirement: import "subprocess" module to python
+3. Requirements: import "subprocess" module to python, latest version of editdistance installed

    There are scripts : `script/task6/Jaccard.py`, `script/task6/Edit.py`, `script/task6/Cosine.py` which alost automate the visualization process, however, it is important to make sure that the paths to files from git (from the step 1) needed are all there.
-If all the paths and level transitions are handled correctly, the execution for the visualizations should be the following:
+If all the paths and level transitions are handled correctly, the execution for the visualizations should be reduced to the following:

 Jaccard:
 `script/task6/Jaccard.py`